davidjbradshaw/iframe-resizer/docs/iframed_page/options.md

 ### heightCalculationMethod / widthCalculationMethod

     default: null
-    type: string | function() { return integer }
+    type: function() { return integer }

-These options can be used to override the option set in the parent page (See above for details on available values).
-This can be useful when moving between pages in the iFrame that require different values for these options.

-Altenatively you can pass a custom function that returns the size as an integer.
-This can be useful when none of the standard ways of working out the size are suitable.
+Add a custom function to calculate page size.
+Function must return size as an integer.
+This can be useful when none of the standard ways of working out the size are unsuitable.
 However, normally problems with sizing are due to CSS issues and this should be looked at first.

 ### offsetHeigt / offsetWidth